Workshops and Creative Shenanigans

 I also work with drama groups on their devising skills and blocks of work such as – What Makes a Story Work?

-Recent commissions include working with Full Circle Academy comprised of learning disabled actors, and as Movement Facilitator working with the community cast to devise and perform work for Occupation by Pauline Heath, produced by Little Cog, performed on the main stage at ARC Stockton.
+Recent commissions include working with Full Circle Academy comprised of learning disabled actors, with New Writing North on their summer schools, and as Movement Facilitator working with the community cast to devise and perform work for Occupation by Pauline Heath, produced by Little Cog, performed on the main stage at ARC Stockton.

 BA Hons in Theatre Acting: Devised Performance

 MSc with Distinction in Community Development and Youth Work

 TEFL (Teaching English as a Foreign Language)

 Greater Tees Practitioner Training Programme – strengthening skills and tools to effectively facilitate creative practice with socially excluded communities such as: young people including NEETs and PRU pupils, older people, disabled people, people experiencing homelessness, and refugees and asylum seekers

 Allyship in the Workplace – The Other Box

 Creative Leadership, delivered by the School for Social Entrepreneurs and funded by Arts Council England’s Transforming Leadership Programme – 2 years